 Based on these findings, the Secretary concludes that the present quantities and circumstances of vanadium imports do not threaten to impair the national security as defined in Section 232.
-Although vanadium is critical to national security and the United States is currently dependent on imported sources of vanadium, several domestic resources, existing USG actions, and the importance of vanadium to competitive steel and titanium industries, indicate that imports of vanadium do not currently threaten to impair national security.
+Although vanadium is critical to national security and the United States is currently dependent on imported sources of vanadium, [TEXT REDACTED] several significant factors, including the health of the U.S. industry, availability of idle domestic resources, existing USG actions, and the importance of vanadium to competitive steel and titanium industries, indicate that imports of vanadium do not currently threaten to impair national security.